 Hundreds of pigs were in this vast shed.
 I could barely hear my colleague in here such was the noise.

 Irish pig farms – 2013

-Compassion in World Farming’s Investigation Unit has uncovered the worst abuses of pig welfare in the EU to date.
+Compassion in World Farming’s former Investigation Unit has uncovered the worst abuses of pig welfare in the EU to date.

 In the spring of 2013, our investigations unit visited five Irish pig farms.
 The conditions they found were beyond our investigators’ worst expectations.